LittleGreyCells/escheme/README.md

 ### Highlights

-- escheme objects are created from a uniformly sized descriminated union type (not from a class heirarchy)
+- escheme objects are created from a uniformly sized descriminated union (not from a class heirarchy)
 - escheme uses a simple mark/sweep garbage collector
 - escheme uses array based stacks for its interpreter state stacks
-- escheme uses array based stack for its argument stack
+- escheme uses an array based stack for its argument stack
-- escheme represents continuations as vectors of saved state (more expensive than a link list implementation, but the decision was made to favor a more efficient runtime for function calls)
+- escheme represents continuations as vectors of saved state (more expensive than a link list implementation, but favors a more efficient runtime for function calls)
 - escheme implements the global environment as a hash table (single instance)
 - escheme implements other environments as indexable "frames"